russeljoshmusongeng/PA2_MUSONG_2ECEA/README.md

 ````
 ### How does it work?

-np.random.rand(5, 5) → 5×5 matrix of floats in [0, 1).
+np.random.rand(5, 5)
+This makes a 5×5 table (matrix) filled with random numbers between 0 and 1.
+Example: 0.23, 0.78, etc.

+.mean() and .std()

-.mean() / .std() → scalar mean and population std of all 25 elements.
+Mean: the “average” of all 25 numbers.

+Standard deviation (std): tells how “spread out” the numbers are around the average.

-(X - mean) / std → centers at 0 and scales so spread is roughly 1.
+(X - mean) / std

+First, subtract the average from every number.
+This makes the data “centered” at 0.

+Then, divide by the standard deviation so the values aren’t too spread out or too squished.
+Result: a new version of the table where the average = 0 and the “spread” = about 1.

-np.save("X_normalized.npy", X_normalized) → writes a binary .npy array file.
+np.save("X_normalized.npy", X_normalized)

-Use X_normalized.npy.
+Finally, it saves the normalized table into a file named X_normalized.npy so you can load it later without recomputing.

+ In short: You make a random 5×5 table → find its average and spread → adjust the numbers so they’re centered at 0 with a spread of 1 → save the result into a file.

 #### Problem 2 — Divisible by 3